andrew/ultimate-awesome/README.md

 - [awesome-dbre](https://github.com/SpokeyWheeler/awesome-dbre) - A list of awesome free and open-source tools for DBRE.
 - [awesome-azure](https://github.com/surgicalcoder/awesome-azure) - A curated list of awesome Microsoft Azure resources.
 - [awesome-stem-academy](https://github.com/tapyu/awesome-stem-academy) - An awesome list of academic resources for STEM (Science, Technology, Engineering, Mathematics) organized by subjects.
+- [gamedev-free-resources](https://github.com/teamgravitydev/gamedev-free-resources) - This repository offers free assets for game developers, including 2D and 3D art, sound effects, music, and more, all at no cost. .
 - [awesome-science](https://github.com/the-programmers-hangout/awesome-science) - Collection of awesome science related resources.
 - [awesome-tezos](https://github.com/TheTezosCommunity/awesome-tezos) - A curated list of Tezos Ecosystem dApps, tools, and communities.
 - [awesome-vechain](https://github.com/ValhallaVET/awesome-vechain) - Resources for working with the VeChain blockchain.